MatteoJoliveau/lodbot/README.md

 After the first deployment the bot can be updated by simply running `yarn deploy` again.

+## Configuration

+As showcased in the _Run_ section above, the bot token can be configured by binding the corresponding action parameter by running `wsk action update /myNamespace/lodbot/lodbot --param botToken $BOT_TOKEN`.

+Similarly, the [inline query response cache time] can be configured with the appropriate param:
+`wsk action update /myNamespace/lodbot/lodbot --param inlineCache $CACHE_SECONDS`

 ## Mozilla Public License 2.0
 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this